On Necessary and Sufficient Conditions for Differential Flatness: Abstract

 \section{Abstract}

-This paper is devoted to the characterization of differentially flat nonlinear systems.
-Implicit representations of nonlinear systems, where the input variables are eliminated, are studied in the differential geometric framework of jets of infinite order.
-In this context, flatness may be seen as a generalization of the property of \emph{uniformization} of Hilbert's 22nd problem.
-The notion of Lie-B\"acklund equivalence, introduced in \cite{FLMR-ieee}, is adapted to this implicit setting.
-Lie-B\"acklund isomorphisms associated to a flat system, called \emph{trivializations}, can be locally characterized in terms of polynomial matrices of the indeterminate $\ddt$.
+This paper is devoted to the characterization of differentially flat nonlinear systems in implicit representation, after elimination of the input variables, in the differential geometric framework of manifolds of jets of infinite order.
+We extend the notion of Lie-B\"acklund equivalence, introduced in \cite{FLMR-ieee}, to this implicit context and focus attention on Lie-B\"acklund isomorphisms associated to flat systems, called \emph{trivializations}.
+They can be locally characterized in terms of polynomial matrices of the indeterminate $\ddt$, whose range is equal to the kernel of the polynomial matrix associated to the implicit variational system.
 Such polynomial matrices are useful to compute the ideal of differential forms generated by the differentials of all possible trivializations.
-We introduce the notion of a \emph{strongly closed ideal} of differential forms, and prove that flatness is equivalent to the strong closedness of the latter ideal.
-Various examples and consequences are presented.
+We introduce the notion of a \emph{strongly closed ideal} of differential forms, and prove that flatness is equivalent to the strong closedness of the latter ideal, which, in turn, is equivalent to the existence of solutions of the so-called \emph{generalized moving frame structure equations}.
+Two sequential procedures to effectively compute flat outputs are deduced and various examples and consequences are presented.